 Unfortunately, this is not how many Amazon reimbursements work out.
 Did you know that when Amazon reimburses you for lost or damaged items, they have specific rules they are supposed to follow when coming up with the amount they are to reimburse you?
 It might surprise you to know that Amazon sometimes (not all the time) fails to follow their own reimbursement rules.

-- Your sales history – Is this an item you sell often, and what is the price you usually sell it for?
+- Your sales history – Is this an item you sell often?
+Over the past 18 months, what is the price you usually sell it for?

-- The current average FBA selling price – What is the average of the most recent (no number is given) sales prices for that item.
+- The current average FBA selling price – What is the average sales price for that item from all sellers over the past 18 months?

 - Other factors (Amazon doesn’t explain what these “other” factors are).

-- If Amazon doesn’t have enough information to establish a reasonable value for an item, then the replacement value is determined based on a default replacement value from the table pictured to the right.
+- If Amazon doesn’t have enough information to establish a reasonable value for an item, then the replacement value is determined based on the sales price of a comparable product.

 Here’s the deal… I have never ever seen a reimbursement that has followed the above table, so in my experience, Amazon comes up with their own reimbursement amounts based on something other than this table, something a bit more subjective.